esp-rs/std-training/book/src/04_2_low_level_io.md

-# Lower level I/O: How to manipulate Registers
+# Lower Level I/O: How to Manipulate Registers

 There are [two ways to write firmware for the ESP32-C3](https://esp-rs.github.io/book/overview/index.html):
  - One is the bare-metal using only `[no_std]` Rust.
  - The other using `[std]` Rust and C-Bindings to ESP-IDF.

-> [`[no_std]` Rust](https://docs.rust-embedded.org/book/intro/no-std.html) refers to Rust not using the standard library, only the [core library](https://doc.rust-lang.org/core/), which is a subset of the [standard library](https://doc.rust-lang.org/std/) that does not depend on the existence of an operating system.
+> [`[no_std]` Rust](https://docs.rust-embedded.org/book/intro/no-std.html) refers to Rust not using the standard library, only the [core library](https://doc.rust-lang.org/core/), which is a subset of the [standard library](https://doc.rust-lang.org/std/) that doesn't depend on the existence of an operating system.

-## What do the ecosystems look like?
+## What do the Ecosystems Look Like?

 ### `[std]` Rust and the ESP-IDF